anutron/grunt-mootools-packager/README.md

 #### options.exclude
 Type: `Array`
+Syntax: `['PackageNameA/*'<, 'PackageNameB/*', ...>] `

 The specific dependencies packages to exclude from the compilation.
-This allows you to build a file and exclude some portion of it's dependencies.
-Example:
+For example, adding `exclude: ['Core/*']` in the Gruntfile options would exclude all Core dependencies from output file.

 ```js
 grunt.initConfig({